SoftDevver/SoftDevver.github.io/_posts/2025-01-22-Starting-a-new-traineeship-in-distant-lands.md

 feature_image: images/on2it_outside_sign.jpg
 tags: [traineeship, work, cybersecurity, cisco, ccna, networking]
 ---
 November 13th, *ring* *ring*, my phone buzzed.
 I tentatively answered and... to my delight, it's someone from the traineeship I applied for.
 They want me on their team.
 How amazing is this.
 A leading company in Cybersecurity in The Netherlands is offering me a job where I get to learn and certify while working.
-How amazing is that?
+Finally a chance to make some moves!

 But what do I have to arrange before I start working?

 <!--more-->

 ### Zo veel dingetjes